 We shall go far away to a special place to visit an old king.
-Egypt is awaiting us, so let’s visit the old kingdom.
-While we walk in the old kingdom I shall tell you a story.
+Egypt is awaiting us, so let’s visit the ancient kingdom.
+While we walk in the old kingdom, I shall tell you a story.
 Let’s feel the wind gently blowing the sand, feel the sun burning us gently for now.

-Long ago there was a king who ruled Egypt.
+Long ago, there was a king who ruled Egypt.
 He was just a boy when he became a king.
-He was the son of a controversial king, Akhenaten, the king who changed the religion, who adopted the cult of the only God, the Sun God.
+He was the son of a controversial king, Akhenaten, who changed the religion and adopted the cult of the only God, the Sun God.

-Tutankhamun came to rule after a period of turmoil as not many accepted the religion of his father.
+Tutankhamun came to rule after a period of turmoil as not many accepted his father’s religion.
 He became king when he was just a boy for us, but almost a man for the Egypt of that time.
-Tutankhamun ruled for 9 years, most probably he died with honor in a fight.
+Tutankhamun ruled for 9 years.
+Most probably, he died with honor in a fight.

-This brave pharaoh was forgotten with time, nobody knew much about him until a stubborn man went to Egypt in an adventure.
-This man was Howard Carter an archaeologist who was convinced that if he dug more he will find a treasure in a tomb long forgotten.
+This brave pharaoh was forgotten with time.
+Nobody knew much about him until a stubborn man went to Egypt on an adventure.
+This man was Howard Carter, an archaeologist who was convinced that he would find a treasure in a tomb long forgotten if he dug more.

 Carter has dug for more than 5 years.
-His money was coming from Lord Carnarvon, who was just about to stop throwing money on digging, but Carter begged for more time.
+His money came from Lord Carnarvon, who was just about to stop throwing money on digging, but Carter begged for more time.

-Carter got more time and money and he finally discovered a new tomb in 1922.
-He wired to Lord Carnarvon to come to Egypt to see what he found.
+Carter got more time and money, finally discovering a new tomb in 1922.
+He wired Lord Carnarvon to come to Egypt to see what he found.

-Lord Carnarvon came to Egypt and together with his daughter and Carter they enter the tomb without waiting for the Egyptian authorities.
+Lord Carnarvon came to Egypt, and together with his daughter and Carter, they entered the tomb without waiting for the Egyptian authorities.
 They got in and saw marvelous things, a tomb full of treasures and a pharaoh long forgotten.
 But like any tomb, it had a curse for those who would step in…

 Who would be bothered about a curse when you see so many marvelous things?
 I would say not many will be bothered about a curse.
 Who would believe that death might spread her wings and take you?

-They didn’t believe in the curse, they were exploring the beauty of what they found.
-In the tomb, they found more than 5000 objects, some of them made of gold.
-The pharaoh was buried with a lot of amulets and he also had a beautiful dagger, its blade wasn’t from earth.
+They didn’t believe in the curse.
+They were exploring the beauty of what they found.
+They found more than 5000 objects in the tomb, some of them made of gold.
+The pharaoh was buried with many amulets, and he also had a beautiful dagger.
+Its blade wasn’t from earth.
 The dagger’s blade material seems to have been made from a meteorite.
 A lot of beautiful things to see and catalog.

-In one of the days, Lord Carnarvon was bitten by a mosquito.
+On one of the days, Lord Carnarvon was bitten by a mosquito.
 While shaving, he accidentally cut himself where he was bitten.
-He started to have a fever and a few days later he died, some say that when he died all the light in Egypt broke.
+He started to have a fever, and a few days later, he died.
+Some say that when he died, all the light in Egypt broke.
 His death came indeed with wings, the wings of a mosquito.
-He wasn’t the only one that died after visiting the tomb, it seems two other wealthy men that came to visit the tomb, died from fever just a few days after they entered the tomb.
+He wasn’t the only one that died after visiting the tomb.
+It seems two other wealthy men that came to visit the tomb died from fever just a few days after they entered the tomb.

-Do you believe that there can be such things as cursed places, I would rather think that any tomb should not be bothered.
+Do you believe that there can be such things as cursed places?
+I would instead think that any tomb should not be bothered.
 Not because there are curses, even if we can never know, but mostly because there can be indeed things that can kill you in an unopen tomb.
 Like old bacteria that didn’t die along with the dead one.
 In their case, things were even worse as they got the mummy out to get the amulets.
-In those times they didn’t wear any kind of protection or other clothes other than what they wore normally.
-So I guess in that way the curse messed up with those that didn’t have great health.
-Probably today curses can mess with those that are going in tombs.
-So we should be careful, you shouldn’t touch things inside here.
+In those times, they didn’t wear any kind of protection or other clothes other than what they wore usually.
+So I guess in that way, the curse messed up with those that didn’t have excellent health.
+Probably today, curses can mess with those that are going in tombs.
+So we should be careful.
+You shouldn’t touch things inside here.

 The pharaoh got to be famous again, maybe more than he was in his times.
-Fame was brought also by treasures that were found in his tomb, one of the most beautiful mortuary mask, made out of gold and beautiful stones.
+Fame was also brought by treasures found in his tomb, one of the most beautiful mortuary masks made out of gold and beautiful stones.

 Not many can get almost all their fortune with them when they die, as the kings of old Egypt did.
 Fortunately, because of this, we can get a glimpse of how they were living in those times.